jaemil/YellowTale/README.md

 ## Details

-- You can find the Dokumentation under "YellowTale Doku.pdf" (German).
+- You can find the documentation under "YellowTale Doku.pdf" (German).
 - We also made a PowerPoint ("YellowTale.pptx").

 ## Project Description